jafreck/aztk/docs/00-getting-started.md

 ![](./misc/AppRegistrations_1.png)

 - Click the "+ New application registration" option at the top left of the window.
 Fill in the necessary fields for the "Create" form.
+For "Application type" use "Web app/ API."

 ![](./misc/AppRegistrations_2.png)